httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the client received a final response with a

-- `2xx (Successful)` status code and the entire representation data was transferred in the request content, the upload is complete and the response belongs to the targeted resource processing the representation.
+- `2xx (Successful)` status code and the entire representation data was transferred in the request content, the upload is complete and the response comes from the targeted resource processing the representation.
 - `2xx (Successful)` status code and the entire representation data was not transferred in the request content, the `Location` response header field points the client to the created upload resource.
 The client can continue appending representation data to it ({{upload-appending}}).
 - `4xx (Client Error)` status code, the client SHOULD NOT attempt to retry or resume the upload, unless the semantics of the response allow or recommend the client to retry the request.
 - `5xx (Server Error)` status code or no final response at all due to connectivity issues, the client MAY automatically attempt upload resumption by retrieving the current offset ({{offset-retrieving}}) if it received the URI of the upload resource in a `104 (Upload Resumption Supported)` interim response.